okuramasafumi/alba/HACKING.md

 In `Alba::Resource` module there are some things to note.

 `@object` is an object for serialization.
-It's either singular object or collection.
+It's either a singular object or a collection.

 Attribute object can be either `Symbol`, `Proc`, `Alba::Association` or `Alba::TypedAttribute`.